 A school psychologist works with young children; elementary, junior high, and high school students; teachers and administrators; parents; and various educational professionals to offer services to prevent or improve existing student difficulties and enhance the educational success of all children.
 Through diagnostic testing, counseling, consultation, and intervention, school psychologist programs help students deal with learning and behavioral difficulties and help improve students’ adjustment to school and their community.
 The school psychology masters prepares students for provisional New York state certification as school psychologists.
 Designed to provide students with a strong background in psychological foundations, the program develops professional skills and competencies in assessment, counseling, consultation, and program evaluation.

-Designed to provide students with a strong background in psychological foundations, the MS degree in school psychology develops professional skills and competencies in assessment, counseling, consultation, and program evaluation.
+Designed to provide students with a strong background in psychological foundations, our school psychology master's degree develops professional skills and competencies in assessment, counseling, consultation, and program evaluation.
 The program prepares students for provisional New York state certification as school psychologists.
 The MS degree in school psychology is approved by the National Association of School Psychologists, and is awarded after students have completed all course work, an internship, and have passed a portfolio review.

 Sem.
 Cr.
 Hrs.